-All other financial assets are classified as measured at FVTPL.
+All other financial assets are classified and measured at FVTPL.

-For the year ended 31 March 2023, the Company did not hold any financial assets which are to be classified as measured at FVTPL.
+For the year ended 31 March 2024, the Company did not hold any financial assets which are to be classified and measured at FVTPL.

-Notes to and forming part of the financial statements For the year ended 31 March 2023
+DATAMATICS GLOBAL TECHNOLOGIES LIMITED Notes to and forming part of the financial statements